shmVirus/imgbb/README.md

 ## Features
 - Upload one or more images to ImgBB from the command line.
 - Set expiration time for images (default: 10 minutes, 0 for account default).
-- Display Viewer, Direct, Full, Thumb, and Delete URLs for each uploaded image.
+- Displays Viewer, Direct, Medium, Thumb, and Delete URLs for each uploaded image.

 ## Usage
 ```bash